doyun-gu/Assembly/README.md

 For the mock exams, there are three levels: Basic (50%), Medium (75%), and Advanced(100%), and the numbers indicate the maximum grade that can be marked.

-I only attempted the "Advanced" level and uploaded it.
-Thank you.
+I only attempted the "Advanced" level except Practical Exam 3.
+Thank you!